dust999/MergeAtlasMeta/README.md

 # MergeAtlasMeta
-Unity's Editor extension for merge atlas meta.
+Unity's Editor extension for merge atlas meta(bones, sprites regions and so on).
 Very useful in collaborating work with other artists on the same project

 <b>MAJOR NOTE: IT DOESN'T WORK IN UNITY 2018.3.11f1 (UNITY BLOCKED METAFILES BY EDITOR AND YOU CAN NOT WRITE INTO IT)</b>